nafakbar12/NutriCow/README.md

 ### Our idea

 Cattle farming plays a vital role in meeting global food demand.
 However, it is also a significant contributor to environmental challenges such as methane emissions and resource overuse.
 One of the key factors impacting these challenges is the suboptimal feeding of livestock.
-Farmers often struggle to formulate well-balanced rations tailored to their specific resources, resulting in lower milk production, slower weight gain, and increased costs.
+Farmers often struggle to formulate well-balanced rations tailored to their specific resources, resulting in lower milk production, lower weight gain, and increased costs.

 NutriCow was conceived as an innovative technological solution to revolutionize cattle nutrition management.
 Our platform harnesses the power of data analytics and AI to provide farmers with precise, cost-effective ration formulation.
 Here's how NutriCow works: